tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 Although, you should note *this isn't perfect*.
 If someone malciious had your anonymizing scheme, they could brute force usernames from different websites and such.

 ##### Saving HTML
+When you're scraping, store a copy of the webpages (the html) onto whatever device you store data.

 You might observe that saving HTML pages to your disk is unnecessary!
-A crawler could just request pages and extract data from them in memory.
-However, in the process of testing and debugging a crawler, an individual is going to have to repeat different variations of the code if you make mistakes.
-The crawler will be making a lot of repeat requests to the server as a result - which is an unnecessary cost to the developer (in addition to a potential IP ban).
+A crawler could just request pages, keep them in memory, and extract data.
+However, in the process of testing and debugging a crawler, someone might execute different variations of the code to fix any problems they have.
+If you do this without a local copy of the webpages, the crawler will make a lot of repeat requests to the server as a result - which is an unnecessary cost to the web host (in addition to a potential IP ban).
+In addition, storing the source pages will allow you to **validate the correctness** of whatever data you've extracted.

-As a result, I advise saving page sources.
+As a result, it's not worth saving write endurance on your .